Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Evaluation

 \section{Evaluation}

-In this section, we first describe the network architecture and the datasets in our evaluation, then detail the training procedure, finally show quantitative comparisons with baseline methods, and a thorough discussion of the advantage over the most relevant work~\cite{snell2017prototypical_net}.
+In this section, we first describe the network architecture and the datasets in our evaluation, then detail the training procedure and a thorough discussion of the advantages over the most relevant work~\cite{snell2017prototypical_net}.